-Whether you're covered by the traditional retirement plan or the blended retirement system, the government's Thrift Savings Plan is a great place to start saving.
+The government's Thrift Savings Plan is a great place to start saving.
 Members of the military can invest in this tax-advantaged retirement savings plan for federal employees, which is similar to a private company's 401(k) plan but with extremely low fees.
-You can invest up to \$19,500 in 2020 (plus an extra \$6,500 if you're 50 or older), and even more if you're receiving tax-free income while deployed-boosting the limit to \$57,000 in 2020.
+You can invest up to \$18,000 in the TSP in 2016, and even more if you're receiving tax-free income while deployed-boosting the limit to \$53,000 this year.

 The TSP provides valuable tax advantages, no matter how much you can afford to invest, and a new rule gives you the option to take the tax breaks now or build up taxfree income for the future.
 If you choose to make traditional contributions, the money you set aside reduces your taxable income now and grows tax-deferred until retirement.
-For example, contributing \$10,000 cuts your take-home pay by just \$7,800 if you're in the 22% federal tax bracket (even less if your contributions also escape state income tax).
+For example, contributing \$10,000 cuts your take-home pay by just \$7,500 if you're in the 25% federal tax bracket (even less if your contributions also escape state income tax).